bricestacey/gift_manager/README.md

 ## Installation

 You must create `config/gift_manager.yml`.
 An example is provided with the application.

+Since Devise sends emails for account recovery, you must setup default url options for your environments.
+E.g. `config.action_mailer.default_url_options = { :host => 'localhost:3000' }`

+There is currently no way to add users via the web UI.
+You can create them manually in the console.
+    rails console [environment]
+    User.create(:email => 'admin@example.com', :password => 'secret')

 Otherwise, just your typical `rake db:migrate db:test:preare` and you're good to go.

 ## Installation on Heroku